LeidenUniversityLibrary/MIDA-video-analysis/docs/train-a-yolo-model.md

     If you create various datasets, make sure to use the same labels in each of them.
-    YOLO expects numbers as labels and training will not give expected results if in one dataset the symbol A maps to 2 in another dataset it maps to 0.
+    YOLO expects numbers as labels and training will not give expected results if in one dataset the symbol A maps to 2 and in another dataset it maps to 0.

 Various tips are available in the [YOLOv5 custom data guide][customdata].